myspace-img/streamlined-attention/README.md

 The reason for allotting GAP layer right after the previous convolution is because global average pooling layer has the efficienvy of providing convienent feature refinement through its procedure of pooling the weights globally and applying the mean operation, bringing down to an efficient 1D-convolution.
 This layer is followed by a FC/Linear layer which deals with compression of the produced 1D convolution from its preceding GAP layer.
 This ensures to provide channel attention.
 Further, the feature obtained from the linear layer go through an element-wise pooling operation with the features extracted from the initial input.
 This process ensures to provide spatial attention as this operation deals with the production of covariance matrices embedded with essential attentive features.
 This overall module is injected right before teh skip connection in the traditional ResNet architecture as illutrated in the below figure as embedded feature vector **_f<sub>v</sub>_**.

 <p align="center">
 <img src="https://user-images.githubusercontent.com/67636257/149658786-f7054a32-141b-4b88-bfc6-ffdde04dbc72.png" width="650" height="275">
 </p>

+Training of this model has been done wisely considering multiple factors.
+As the proposed model is inclined likely towards production of truthful results under the fine-grained visual recognition task i.e., pertained to use FGVC-Aircrafts dataset (dataset description presented below), an image size od 192x192 had been set with a batch size of 128 and while considering image classification for CIFAR-10 and CIFAR-100, an image size of 64x64 has been considered with a consistent number of epochs to be 45 and early stopping patience preset to 12 likely reproduced iterations.

 ## Training parameters
 **Optimizer** - Adam with learning rate of 10<sup>-4</sup><br/>